NexPoint Real Estate Finance (NREF)

 Paul Richards, Chief Financial Officer, Executive Vice President-Finance, Treasurer and Assistant Secretary

-Matthew McGraner, Executive VP & Chief Investment Officer
+Matt McGraner, Executive Vice President and Chief Investment Officer

-Matthew McGraner has served as Executive Vice President and Chief Investment Officer since March 2015, having joined NexPoint in May 2013.
-He leads the operations of NexPoint's real estate platform, overseeing investment sourcing and execution, risk management, and business development.
-Since joining NexPoint, Mr. McGraner has directed the acquisition and financing of over $11.8 billion in real estate investments.
-Prior to NexPoint, he was an associate at Jones Day, where his practice focused on private equity, real estate, and mergers and acquisitions, advising on $16.3 billion in M&A and private equity transactions.
-He also co-founded several small businesses and real estate investment companies before his legal career.
+Mr. McGraner has served as Executive Vice President and Chief Investment Officer since March 2015.
+He possesses over ten years of experience in real estate, private equity, and legal matters.
+His primary responsibilities involve leading the operations of NexPoint's real estate platform, encompassing investment sourcing and execution, risk management, and the development of new business opportunities.
+Before joining NexPoint, Mr. McGraner was an associate at Jones Day from 2011 to 2013, where his practice focused on private equity, real estate, and mergers and acquisitions.

 AI Analysis | Feedback